badalraj444/Silo/temp/bugsDiary.md

 - !important in @apply needed to be removed.
 - still many errors
 - i should learn tailwind css v4 first, then come back to this project

+## sign in is not working properly, in edge case: usr not registered, otherwise fine